ariyam/cs143_spark_hw/README.md

 1. Implement in-memory UDF caching.
 1. Combine the above two techniques to implement out-of-core UDF caching.

-If you're interested in the topic, the following paper will be an interesting read (including additional optimizations beyond what we have time for in this homework):
+If you're interested in the topic, the following paper will be an interesting read.

 * [Query Execution Techniques for Caching Expensive Methods (SIGMOD 96)](http://db.cs.berkeley.edu/cs286/papers/caching-sigmod1996.pdf)